guesswho1234/Rex/README.md

 - Figure (accepts a single PNG file per exercise)
 - Answers (consisting of the solution, answer text, and a solution note)

-Beyond the user interface of Rex, exercises with more complexity (i.e., seed based exercise variations) can also be coded outside of Rex and are accepted as RNW and RMD files.
+Beyond the user interface of Rex, exercises with more complexity (i.e., seed based exercise variations or exercises with R plots) can also be coded outside of Rex and are accepted as RNW and RMD files.
 However, these exercises are not editable within Rex.

 #### Create Exams